maravento/dextroyer/README.md

 ---

 - Some tools included in Dextroyer may not work properly in VMs, USB devices with non-traditional formats, multi-reading units / Algunas herramientas incluidas de Dextroyer pueden no funcionar correctamente en VMs, dispositivos usb con formatos no-tradicionales, unidades multilectoras
-- On USB devices with NTFS partitions, Dextroyer not have access to System Volume Information folder and $Recycle.bin (Not applicable for FAT/FAT32/ExFAT) / En dispositivos USB con particiones NTFS, Dextroyer no tendrá acceso a carpetas System Volume Information y $RECYCLE.BIN (No aplica para FAT/FAT32/ExFAT)
+- On USB devices with NTFS partitions, Dextroyer not have access to "System Volume Information" folder and "$RECYCLE.BIN" (Not applicable for FAT/FAT32/ExFAT) / En dispositivos USB con particiones NTFS, Dextroyer no tendrá acceso a carpetas "System Volume Information" y "$RECYCLE.BIN" (No aplica para FAT/FAT32/ExFAT)
 - Dextroyer can cause irreparable damage if it is executed in an operating system different from the compatible ones (Win 7/8/10 x86 x64) / Dextroyer puede causar daños irreparables si es ejecutado en un sistema operativo diferente a los compatibles (Win 7/8/10 x86 x64)
 - The USB Sync and USB Backup tools use [Robust File Copy](https://en.wikipedia.org/wiki/Robocopy), which has some limitations and may not achieve the desired results.
 Use them at your own risk / Las herramientas USB Sync y USB Backup utilizan [Robust File Copy](https://es.wikipedia.org/wiki/Robocopy), el cual tiene algunas limitaciones y puede no obtener los resultados deseados. Úselas bajo su propio riesgo